greenelab/deep-review/sections/04_study.md

 all TF binding values at every location as well as a multi-task model.
 [@tag:Zhou2015_deep_sea] use multiple TFs at once, but TF binding prediction is an intermediate step for predicting effects of noncoding variants in their model, so TFBS prediction is not heavily analyzed.

-The third issue is that it is unclear exactly how to include non-binding or "negative" sites in the datasets.
+A third issue is that it is unclear exactly how to include non-binding or "negative" sites in the datasets.
 Since the number of positive binding sites of a particular TF is relatively small with respect to the total number of base-pairs in DNA, we must choose a small subset of the total non-binding sites, resulting in some sort of bias over all of the actual negative sites.
 Regardless of the negative site selection, most datasets evenly balance the positive and negative binding sites and report auROC for the metric.
 This is very misleading in a task where the binding sites are very unevenly balanced in the real world (see Discussion).
 Thus, we need datasets which more accurately model real TFBS data.

 At the model level, while deep learning models have shown that it is possible to automatically extract features for TFBS prediction at the sequence level, these